RCOSDP/weko/docs/deploymentguide/installation-detailed.rst

    :end-before: # sphinxdoc-index-initialisation-end
    :literal:

-We proceed by populating our Invenio demo instance with some example demo MARCXML records:
+We proceed by populating our WEKO3 demo instance with some example demo MARCXML records:

 .. include:: ../../scripts/populate-instance.sh